AlaSQL/alasql/README.md

 When targeting the browser, several code bundlers like Webpack and Browserify will pick up modules you might not want.

-Here's a list of modules that AlaSQL may require in certain enviroments or for certain features:
+Here's a list of modules that AlaSQL may require in certain environments or for certain features:

 * Node.js
 	* fs